michael105/minicore/README.md

 I really do not get, what some woman do have in their mind.
 I'm in a, well, very close relationship, for a long time now.
 What the f does a crazy woman believe she's up to??
-Or whatever the explanation night be.
+Or whatever the explanation might be.
+But she might have realized, she really did severe damage to me.
+Instead of stopping - well, go on, go on.
+Until I warn, until I explicitely tell I'm going to the court.
+The reaction - uuuuuuhhhhh.
+Didn't I say, I'm going to port another tool.?.

 ---